-Get the book here: The Seed Underground: A Growing Revolution to Save Food
+The Seed Underground: A Growing Revolution to Save Food by Janisse Ray

 "This is not a textbook on seed saving.
 I am looking to inspire you with my own life." - Janisse Ray

-When we first began to read we were enthralled.
-In nearly every page or two we found that we wanted to post quotes from the author.
+When I first began to read, I was enthralled.
+In nearly every page or two I found that I wanted to post quotes from the author.
 The importance of seeds resonates deeply within us.
-We run a small Eco-Farm so seed saving, digging in the dirt & GM avoidance are of intense interest to us.
+I run a small Eco-Farm so seed saving, digging in the dirt & GM avoidance are of intense interest to me.

 The disappointing part of this book is that except for a few spots, you will not learn much about the how of seed saving.
-There is a good chapter for hand pollination of our favorite pumpkin the Musque de Provence.
+There is a good chapter for hand pollination of my favorite pumpkin the Musque de Provence.
 But as the author freely admits, this is not a book about how to save seed, it is a book about her passion & love of seeds.
 If you are searching for a book to instruct you on the hows, this is not the book you want.
 If you want to be inspired to save your own seed, this might work for you.
-We say might because even for us, lovers of dirt, sun & seeds it got a little tiresome.
+I say might because even for me, a lover of dirt, sun & seeds, it got a little tiresome.
 Another story about another seed & someones opinion on seeds.

-Even though this is not our favorite book, we couldn't give it a lower rating because of the message it contains.
+Even though this is not my favorite book, it still contains a very important message.
 The message is pure.
 The message is good.
 It is as sweet as a brand new day in its utter simplicity.
-If we don't take back our seeds, learn what our great grandparents knew, we may loose our seeds forever.
+If we don't take back our seeds, learn what our great (great?) grandparents knew, we may loose our seeds forever.
 Seeds shouldn't be owned & patented by corporations.
 They should be freely shared & traded.
 Local organic seeds are better than packaged seeds as they have adapted to your environment.
 The seed.
 So simple.
 So pure.
-It's all about the seeds & how we must protect them & in turn ourselves.
+It's all about the seeds & how we must protect them & in turn protect ourselves.